LDSSA/ds-prep-course-2023/README.md

 # Data Science Prep Course 2023
 Welcome to the Data Science Prep Course repository! 🧑‍💻

 Your first step in this journey is to **carefully read** the steps in this tutorial. ⚠️ **Important**: Make sure to complete all the step during the setup week, **27.3 - 2.4.2023**.
-If you are struggling with any of the steps, tell us in the setup channel on Slack!
-In this turorial, you'll learn:
+If you are struggling with any of the steps, tell us in the #setup channel on Slack!
+In this tutorial, you'll learn:

 - Slack usage and etiquette;
 - How to setup your software environment;